angelakorm/nasa-asteroid-classification/README.md

 This project was developed using [Google Colab](https://colab.research.google.com/), which provides a free cloud-based environment for running Jupyter notebooks.
 This Notebook can be accessed [here](https://colab.research.google.com/github/angelakorm/nasa-asteroid-classification/blob/main/Asteroid_Classification.ipynb).

 This project uses the NASA Asteroids Classification dataset, originally sourced from [NASA](https://cneos.jpl.nasa.gov/) and curated for public use on [Kaggle](https://www.kaggle.com/datasets/lovishbansal123/nasa-asteroids-classification) by Lovish Bansal.
+License released under CC0: Public Domain.